ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 In order to deploy a K8s cluster with CAPIC, you require the following:

 * A machine image, containing pre-installed, matching versions of `kubeadm` and `kubelet`.
 The machine image can be built with [image-builder](https://github.com/kubernetes-sigs/image-builder) and needs to be available at the location where the machine will be created on.
-For more informations, [check the custom image guide](custom-image.md).
+For more information, [check the custom image guide](custom-image.md).

 * `clusterctl`, which you can download it from Cluster API (CAPI) [releases](https://github.com/kubernetes-sigs/cluster-api/releases) on GitHub.